keekerr/Refactor-Challenge/README.md

 ![CSS Badge](https://th.bing.com/th/id/OIP.bVCzXbidOak-TcOhmW0QTAHaHa?pid=ImgDet&w=100&h=120&c=7)
 ## Questions

-If you have any questions regarding this project, please feel free to contact me at the email: keeley.s.sprouse@gmail.com
+If you have any questions regarding this project, please feel free to contact me at this email: keeley.s.sprouse@gmail.com

 Other examples of projects I have worked on can be viewed on Github via this link: [keekerr](https://github.com/keekerr)